 For More Information

 The global political and scientific responses to climate change pose both tremendous uncertainty and significant opportunity for business, and Morgan Lewis is positioned to assist companies in either circumstance.
 We help clients adapt to a new world of regulations, and capitalize on public and private resources available for clean technology, energy conservation, and emissions reductions.
-This work includes counseling on carbon trading programs, and on corporate disclosures of climate change risks.
+This work includes counseling on carbon trading programs and corporate disclosures of climate change risks.

 Environmental Regulation, Emissions Trading, and Financial Disclosure

 Morgan Lewis helps clients respond efficiently and effectively to government mandates aimed at limiting climate-changing emissions from all sectors, ranging from energy to chemicals to transportation to manufacturing to agriculture.
-Our attorneys closely track legislation, litigation, and rule-making actions involving greenhouse gases in order to assist clients in navigating this legal and regulatory environment.
+Our lawyers closely track legislation, litigation, and rule-making actions involving greenhouse gases in order to assist clients in navigating this legal and regulatory environment.

-A particular area of focus is on the EPA’s efforts to control greenhouse gases under the Clean Air Act, as well as their possible impacts on industries and motor vehicles.
+A particular area of focus is on the EPA’s efforts to control greenhouse gases under the U.S. Clean Air Act, as well as their possible impacts on industries and motor vehicles.
 We assess regulatory actions such as those involving the reporting of carbon emissions, and the implementation of climate-related changes affecting clean air permit programs.
 We are prepared to assist clients in responding to any resulting government mandates, including those related to New Source Review and Prevention of Significant Deterioration regulations.

-Our environmental attorneys include former high-ranking state and federal government lawyers, among them the U.S. Department of Justice’s former chief environmental attorney, a former chief executive of California’s top air pollution agency, and the former chairperson of the Pennsylvania Environmental Hearing Board.
+Our environmental team includes former high-ranking state and federal government lawyers, among them the U.S. Department of Justice’s former chief environmental lawyer, a former chief executive of California’s top air pollution agency, and the former chairperson of the Pennsylvania Environmental Hearing Board.
 The firm’s Environmental Practice has, for many years, assisted companies on issues related to the implementation of the Clean Air Act, and it has served as counsel to business organizations that have challenged EPA rulemakings.
 We are able to apply the knowledge gained in those representations in a new context as the EPA employs the Clean Air Act as a tool to regulate climate change emissions.

 Morgan Lewis assists companies with complex financing transactions in connection with clean technology and clean energy undertakings amid both favorable and challenging economic conditions.
-Attorneys with backgrounds in the particular industry or type of project assist in bringing together project developers and potential lenders.
+Lawyers with backgrounds in the particular industry or type of project assist in bringing together project developers and potential lenders.

-Morgan Lewis’s project development-focused attorneys include a partner who represented clients in acquisitions of various thermal, electric, and wind power generating facilities totaling more than 1,500 megawatts (MW).
+Morgan Lewis’s project development-focused lawyers include a partner who represented clients in acquisitions of various thermal, electric, and wind power generating facilities totaling more than 1,500 megawatts (MW).
 Another represented utilities in sales of more than $14 billion of secured and unsecured debt, preferred equity instruments, tax-exempt bonds, and secured lease obligation bonds.

-Morgan Lewis also assists clients with tax incentives aimed at encouraging non-energy businesses and industries to install small renewable projects, such as wind turbines, solar water heating, geothermal heat pumps, and similar equipment.
+Morgan Lewis also assists clients with tax incentives aimed at encouraging nonenergy businesses and industries to install small renewable projects, such as wind turbines, solar water heating, geothermal heat pumps, and similar equipment.